Masterplan –A Singular Holistic Vision

-The refurbishment and extension of the listed post office building on Whitby Street in Hartlepool will provide a serviced facility offering studio spaces for start-ups and small businesses.
-The project complements the existing innovation district and is aimed at graduate capture, retaining knowledge in the city and helping to nurture new business enterprise.
+The refurbishment and extension of the listed post office building provides a serviced facility offering studio spaces for start-up enterprises, flexible teaching spaces and a social networking environment.
+The project is aimed at graduate capture to retain knowledge and skills in the city.

 Working with the conservation officer we agreed an approach where new interventions and alterations are clearly articulated.
 We have considered carefully building adaptation, only intervening where completely necessary to make the building function and work seamlessly as a whole entity.
 This approach helps preserve a raw freshness that architecture normally edits out.
 As Architects of adaptation we are one of multiple authors; the original Architects, the previous occupiers, the owners, the new occupants, the visitors, and the artists.
 Each author contributes to the overall composition.
 The design approach of retention, adaptation and addition creates a conversation between new and old, where the original building is the dominant feature.

 The existing building is extended by providing a new complementary fourth wing, enclosing the central area to create a common social space, which links new and old buildings unifying the spaces into a single facility.
 The proposed new building is distinct, modern and clearly separate but complementary to the existing building.
 The proposed massing of the new build extension complements the existing building; The new extension is smaller in bulk and mass to the listed building and consequently deferential respecting the hierarchical arrangement of buildings.
 The spaces within the new building are designed to preserve flexibility and offer alternative and different accommodation to the spaces within the existing building, the new spaces offer flexible teaching spaces for the art and design college.